pab-nguyen/pab-nguyen.github.io/index.md

 Besides programming and visualization tools, I have substantial knowledge and experiences in corporate finance and I am advanced in Excel and VBA.
 I have worked as an investment analyst at an asset management firm.
 I have experiences with building complex financial models for equity valuation (DCF), capital budgeting, revenue forecasting, option pricing.
 Additionally, I have built multiples VBA macros sets to automate reports, reducing significantly labor hours in my previous jobs.

-### What I'm learning
+### What I'm working on

 I am currently taking [Google Data Analytics Certificate](https://www.coursera.org/professional-certificates/google-data-analytics) courses on Coursera.
 I am also doing a Master program in Management and Data Analytics at University of North America.

-My previous education has been focusing on finance.
-Last year, I had the chance to work at Sunovion Pharmaceuticals as an intern for their Strategic Pricing department.
-During the internship, I learned to build automation macros in Excel VBA, which reduced the average time spent for analysts from a few days to 20 minutes.
-These VBA macros requires high understanding of coding and Excel.
-This sparked something in me.
-I realized I like to code, and work with data.
-I also remember a project I did in one of my Statistical Modeling class, where my team built a [ML classification model](https://pab-nguyen.github.io/2019/11/28/car-classification.html) to categorize cars by their MSRP prices and their market label (whether they are luxury/performance).
-These experiences, along with a lengthy research process, make me realized that statistics, programming and data are all things I am highly interested in.
+I am in the process of switching careers from finance to data analytics.
+From working with programming and database in previous employments and academic courses, I realized data science, specifically data analytics is what I want to do.
+I am highly interested in coding, visualizing data and statistics.
 I want to be a data analyst, and I am teaching myself how to become one.
 I am excited for this journey, and by creating this website, I am making the commitment to follow through.

 You can check out my portfolio and my CV below.
 Thank you very much for visiting my website!